juftin/homelab/docs/traefik.md

 application to work and generate an SSL Certificate through LetsEncrypt.
 However, while initially setting up it will be useful to remove and recreate the file to force certificate recreation.
-Keep in mind that certificate creation and registration can take some tie. uncomment the `certificatesResolvers.dns-cloudflare.acme.caServer=https://acme-staging-v02.api.letsencrypt.org/directory` command on the traefik service in the `docker-compose` file while testing.
+Keep in mind that certificate creation and registration can take some tie. uncomment the `LETS_ENCRYPT_ENV` setting on the `.env` file to test with the LetsEncrypt staging environment.

 -   file location: `traefik/core/config/acme/acme.json`
 -   file permissions (chmod): `600`